How to Get Help

 When the unfortunate or unexpected happens, know that Community Lifeline Center is here to help guide you and your family through a short-term crisis.
 Originally founded by local churches, Community Lifeline Center knows that sometimes families cannot do it alone.
 CLC offers a veriety of support services aimed at getting families back on the path toward self-sufficiency.
 If you live in our service area and have a documented crisis, you may be eligible to receive assistance.

-If you live in one of our service area communities and have a documented crisis, you may be eligible to receive assistance.
 Service area includes individuals and families who reside in the cities of Altoga, Anna, Blue Ridge, Celina, Copeville, Farmersville, Josephine, Lavon, Lowery Crossing, McKinney, Melissa, Nevada, New Hope, Princeton, Prosper, Westminster, and Weston.

 Helpful Information to Understand Before Applying